pheonix99/TomeOfTheFirebird/Readme.md

 And also some more random stuff I made when I got annoyed at the game.

+All homebrew content or divergences from TT will be called out.

 ## New Content
 ---
 ### Spells